 Welcome to the Thoreau Drawings Archive

-The Thoreau Drawings Archive is dedicated to the hundreds of drawings found in the Journal of Henry David Thoreau (1817-1862).
+The Thoreau Drawings Archive gathers together the hundreds of drawings found in the Journal of Henry David Thoreau (1817-1862).
+This is a beta version of the Thoreau Journal Drawings Archive. the database will be updated at regular intervals..

 In a well-known essay, entomologist and paleontologist Samuel H. Scudder recalled his first encounter with Louis Agassiz, who set him the task of observing a fish preserved in alcohol.
 Scudder stared at the fish for some time.
 “At last a happy thought struck me—I would draw the fish,” he writes, “and now with surprise, I began to discover new features in the creature.”
 Agassiz approved: “‘That is right,’ said he, ‘a pencil is one of the best eyes.’”